 The project manager and design lead worked through each shot to determine what AI could reliably produce versus what required skilled labour.
 This decision was made per shot rather than applied globally.

 If compositing the AI outputs took as long as doing the work manually, the framework failed as we would have been better off skipping AI entirely.
 Final assets were reviewed against the established creative direction and exported as layered passes for the edit team.
-The framework passed its most important test.

 ↑ 30–40%